ktuukkan/marine-api/src/main/resources/doc/readme.txt

 REFERENCES

-The NMEA 0183 information for Java Marine API has been acquired from following documents publicly available in the Internet (URLs checked on 2013-09-08):
+The NMEA 0183 information for Java Marine API has been acquired from the following documents found publicly available in the Internet (availability checked on 2013-09-08):

  * NMEA 0183 article in Wikipedia
    <http://en.wikipedia.org/wiki/NMEA_0183>